Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics

 \section{Calculation}

-To fully investigate the effects of relaxing the \textit{large separation distance} and \textit{eikonal} approximations we revert back to where approximations were first used; the kinematics.
-In the case of the APL correction we use the original GLV kinematics as the large seperation distance approximation is only applied when computing the matrix elements.
-In the case of the of the sub-eikonal correction we keep a $q_z$ factor that is neglected in the eikonal approximation in the GLV case.
+To fully investigate the effects of relaxing the large separation distance and Regge approximations we revert back to where approximations were first used; the kinematics.
+In the case of the APL correction we use the original Regge kinematics as the large seperation distance approximation is only applied when computing the matrix elements.
+In the case of the of the sub-Regge correction we keep a $q_z$ factor that is neglected in the standard Regge kinematics.
 The kinematics are summarized in \cref{tab:kin}.